iago-costa/dotfiles/README.md

     ggvG = Select all lines in file
     * = search all ocurrencies

-Within a Line:
+## Move cursor: Within a Line:
     Start of Line: 0 = Moves the cursor to the beginning of the current line.
     First Non-Blank Character of Line: ^ = Moves the cursor to the first non-blank character of the current line.
     End of Line: $ = Moves the cursor to the end of the current line.
     Next Word: w = Moves the cursor forward by one word.
     Previous Word: b = Moves the cursor backward by one word.

-Through the File:
+## Move cursor: Through the File:
     First Line: gg = Moves the cursor to the first line of the file.
     Last Line: G = Moves the cursor to the last line of the file.
     Line Number: :<line_number> = Replace <line_number> with the line number you want to jump to.
 For example, :15 will jump to line 15.
     Search for a Pattern: / = Opens the search prompt, allowing you to search for a specific pattern in the file.
 After typing the pattern, press Enter to jump to the next occurrence.
     Next Occurrence: n = After performing a search, this will move the cursor to the next occurrence of the pattern.
     Previous Occurrence: N = After performing a search, this will move the cursor to the previous occurrence of the pattern.
     Top of the Screen: H = Moves the cursor to the top of the screen.
     Middle of the Screen: M = Moves the cursor to the middle of the screen.
     Bottom of the Screen: L = Moves the cursor to the bottom of the screen.

-## Commands nvim-tree
+## Native Commands nvim-tree
     a = Create files and folders
     r = Rename files and folders
     Y = Copy relative Path
     W = Collapse

-To install Neovim on Ubuntu from a tar.gz file, you can follow these steps:
+To install Neovim on Old date distros from a tar.gz file, you can follow these steps:

 1. **Prerequisites**:

-   - Make sure you have `curl` and `tar` installed.
+   Make sure you have `curl` and `tar` installed.
 If not, you can install them using the following command:
      ```
      sudo apt-get update
      sudo apt-get install curl tar